-This sleeper has sides made of metal and mesh material which creates a solid barrier between parents and baby without allowing the baby to get overheated.
+This sleeper has sides made of metal and mesh material, which create a solid barrier between parents and baby without allowing the baby to get overheated.

 The bottom is a solid mattress rather than a soft space, which makes it slightly safer according to modern safe sleep standards.

-Other cool features include a glowing, vibrating, and collapsible sides.
+Other cool features include glowing, vibrating, and collapsible sides.

 DockATot is great for co-sleeping.
 This portable crib/bassinet is made to fit into the bed right next to mom, while still giving your baby a little bit of their own space.

-The edges are lined with a pretty significant raised tube that is designed to provide a buffer between the baby and parent at bedtime.
+The edges are lined with a sizable raised tube that is designed to provide a buffer between the baby and parent at bedtime.